 We opt instead to again provide correct behavior and extend the interface in instances where it adversely affects performance.
 This choice is most clearly illustrated by a stat operation on a file currently opened by multiple clients for writing.
-In order to return a correct file size and modification time, the MDS revokes any write capabilities to momentarily stop updates and collect up-todate size and mtime values from all writers.
+In order to return a correct file size and modification time, the MDS revokes any write capabilities to momentarily stop updates and collect upto-date size and mtime values from all writers.
 The highest values are returned with the stat reply, and capabilities are reissued to allow further progress.
 Although stopping multiple writers may seem drastic, it is necessary to ensure proper serializability.
 (For a single writer, a correct value can be retrieved from the writing client without interrupting progress.)
-Applications for which coherent behavior is unnecessary-victims of a POSIX interface that doesn't align with their needs-can use statlite [31], which takes a bit mask specifying which inode fields are not required to be coherent.
+Applications who find coherent behavior unnecessary-victims of a POSIX interface that doesn't align with their needs-can opt to use statlite [27], which takes a bit mask specifying which inode fields are not required to be coherent.